ChangeWindows/Content/desktop/10240/updates.md

 - Fixes multiple security issues with Microsoft Edge, HTTP.sys, Microsoft graphics component, secondary logon, Internet Explorer 11, Microsoft XML Core Service, Security Account Manager Remote protocol, .NET Framework and Windows Hyper-V

 ## What's new in Windows 10 build 10240.16854?
-_Released on 10 May 2016 for the Preview Release Ring, Current Branch, Current Branch for Business and Long-Term Support Branch, [KB 3156387](https://support.microsoft.com/?kbid=3156387)_
+_Released on 10 May 2016 for the Current Branch, Current Branch for Business and Long-Term Support Branch, [KB 3156387](https://support.microsoft.com/?kbid=3156387)_

 ### And further
 - Improved security in the Windows kernel